nsulmol/afspm/docs/code_overview.md

 # Package Structure
 The afspm package itself is divided as follows:
-- ```components```: contains the pre-defined/pre-written AfspmComponents.
+- ```components```: contains the pre-existing AfspmComponents.
 These are the components that will run in your experiment, the top-level logic.
 - ```io```: contains the communications particulars, for sending data between components.
-Unless you are particularly curious about the zmq internals, you only need to worry yourself with the data structures defines in io/protos.
+Unless you are particularly curious about the zmq internals, you only need to worry yourself with the data structures defines in the protos subdirectory.
-- ```utils```: general use utilities methods.
-Note that parser.py exists here, which is useful to understand in principle (but not worth delving into unless you are working on it).
+- ```utils```: general utilities methods.
+Note that parser.py exists here, which is useful to understand at a high-level (but not worth delving into unless you are working on it).

 We expand a bit upon the purpose of each (and their subdirectories) below.